Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 for one of these valid spellings?
 Or how do we account for the fact that users of our search engine will possibly use one of the American or British spellings of a word (color vs colour)?
 We certainly don't want to have to define synonyms in this case; instead, we can take advantage of Elastic Search [Fuzzy Queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html).
 Fuzzy matching treats two words that are “fuzzily” similar as if they were the same word.
-Here, fuzziness describes the number of single-character edits required to transform one word into the other.
+Here, fuzziness, based on the Levenshtein distance, describes the number of single-character edits required to transform one word into the other.

 ![fuzzy](/images/Levenshtein.png)